paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-01-03-improving_the_accessibility_of_24_ways.md

 A downside to this approach is that the navigation can be heard every time you visit a new page.
 Again, we can use a skip link, but this time one that points to the content block (`#main`).
 Rather than hide this focusable element from certain users, it becomes [visible on focus][8].

-This structure may be less ideologically pure, but it's far more pragmatic.
+This structure may be less ideologically pure, but it’s far more pragmatic.
 This became a recuring theme.
 Indeed, having given up any hope of the HTML5 outline algorithm ever being supported by browsers, I stopped using `h1` for section headings, and followed the recommendation that [heading ranks should be used to convey document structure][9] instead.

 ## Improving keyboard navigation

 As the most interactive component on the site, the menu was the unsurprising focus of my review.
 The design dictates that the navigation drawer should behave like a dialog, an interface pattern that brings with it a number of assumptions.
-These are [described in detail in eBay's MIND pattern][10], but essentially a dialog draws focus away from other elements on the page, and is modal; only elements within it can be operated while it is open.
+These are [described in detail in eBay’s MIND pattern][10], but essentially a dialog draws focus away from other elements on the page, and is modal; only elements within it can be operated while it is open.

-I had previously cobbled together various bits of JavaScript to handle focusing (cobbling which at various points produced the odd bug such as failing to draw focus to the first element in the dialog), but had neglected to indicate the menu's role.
+I had previously cobbled together various bits of JavaScript to handle focusing (cobbling which at various points produced the odd bug such as failing to draw focus to the first element in the dialog), but had neglected to indicate the menu’s role.
 Having fixed these issues (adding `role="dialog"` when the menu is open), Francis pointed out that screen readers could still access links outside the dialog when it was open.
 In macOS VoiceOver for example, pressing <kbd>CTRL</kbd> + <kbd>OPT</kbd> + <kbd>CMD</kbd> + <kbd>L</kbd> to navigate links within the menu, would in fact announce every link on the page.

-The solution was to mark everything outside the dialog as 'inert'.
+The solution was to mark everything outside the dialog as ‘inert’.
 Rob Dodson describes this in mode detail in his video [Accessible Modal Dialogs][11].
 Implementing this can be a little bit fiddly, but a [proposal to introduce an `inert` attribute][12] would make this easier to manage.
 In the meantime, the proposal provides a polyfill so you can use this feature today.

-I've found that by thinking about an interface in terms of common interaction patterns, and how they should operate in order to be widely understood, has helped me avoid complexity, and write more robust code.
+I’ve found that by thinking about an interface in terms of common interaction patterns, and how they should operate in order to be widely understood, has helped me avoid complexity, and write more robust code.
 In fact, stepping into the world of accessibility has uncovered a wealth of useful resources, with well-written JavaScript examples a plenty.
-Given my difficult relationship with the web's programming language, these have proven invaluable.
+Given my difficult relationship with the web’s programming language, these have proven invaluable.

 ## Properly labelling elements